Mark chapter 13

 And a challenge as we close, if you knew that Jesus was coming tomorrow, I wonder what I would change about my life; I wonder what preparations I would make.
 Seek the Lord while he may be found; now is the time to take advantage of the good things of God, so that we can take advantage of them in the full Kingdom of God.
 Let’s live the life that Christ paid to offer us now as best we can.
 Shall we pray?

 Father God, we thank you that our life is secure in you.
 Father God, thank you that despite the fact that there are awful things in this world, we can still depend and trust in you.
 As we await your full kingdom, would you please give us confidence in you, strength for today and bright hope for tomorrow?
 Blessings all mine with 10,000 besides.
 Heavenly Father, would you please help us to be the Church wherever we are?
 Help us to please you and to honour you, in Jesus’ name.
 Amen.

 This talk is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License

-Scripture quotations marked NIVUK and from Mark chapter 13 on this page and within the talk is taken from or based on the Holy Bible, New International Version® Anglicized, NIV® Copyright © 1979, 1984, 2011 by Biblica, Inc.® Used by permission.
-All rights reserved worldwide.
+Scripture quotations marked NIV and from Mark chapter 13 on this page and within the talk are taken from the Holy Bible, New International Version.
+Copyright © 1973, 1978, 1984 by International Bible Society.
+Used by permission.

 Scripture quotations marked TLB and from Revelation 21 on this page and within the talk is taken from or based on the The Living Bible copyright © 1971 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers Inc., Carol Stream, Illinois 60188.
 All rights reserved.